 Sound Thinking NYC is a free program especially designed to open doors for young women to explore careers in the music industry.

 Now in its second year, the program began with a three-week Sound Thinking NYC Summer Intensive, in July 2018 (for details or to apply, see the Summer Intensive tab).
 All graduates of the Summer Intensive will be invited to:

 - participate in a series of events during their 10th, 11th or 12th grade school year;

-- apply for paid summer internships for summer 2019; and
+- apply for paid summer internships for the following summer; and

 - apply to take free college credit courses at CUNY during their junior and/or senior year of high school

 Sound Thinking NYC is a free program offered by the CUNY Creative Arts Team (CAT) and the Mayor's Office for Media and Entertainment (MOME), in partnership with NY Is Music, a coalition of music industry leaders.

 Sound Thinking NYC Summer Intensive is a free three-week long program that especially opens doors for young women in high school to explore careers in the music industry.

 Addressing gender equity in the music industry is a core part of this summer program that includes hands-on activities in music production and workshops that develop leadership skills.
 All students who are interested in supporting gender equity in music are encouraged to apply.
 Summer Intensive graduates will be invited to Sound Thinking NYC school year events and will be offered opportunities for paid internships and credited College Now Courses in their 11th and 12th grade year.